laurentperrinet/Perrinet20PredictiveProcessing/README.md

 graph.
 This allow us to predict the influence of the prior knowledge of precision at any given level on the final outcome.

-Practically, the predictive power of the modeling of such an agent is important to understand deviations from the median behavior within a population of agents.
-For instance, there are acute differences in the smooth pursuit eye movements (SPEM) between (control) neurotypic and schizophrenic patients.
-First, SPEM are distinct from saccades as they are voluntary eye movements which aim at stabilizing the retinal image of a smoothly moving visual object.
+Practically, the predictive power of AI in modeling such an agent is revealed by studying deviations from the median behavior within a population of agents.
+For instance, there are acute differences in the smooth pursuit eye movements (SPEM) between patients from (control) neurotypic or schizophrenic groups.
+First, SPEM are distinct from the saccades defined above as they are voluntary eye movements which aim at stabilizing the retinal image of a smoothly moving visual object.
 For a target following the motion of a pendulum for instance, the eye will produce a prototypical response to follow this predictable target.
 Interestingly, schizophrenic agents tend to produce a different pattern of SPEM in the case that the pendulum is occluded on half cycles (for instance, as it passes behind an opaque cardboard on one side from the midline).
 In general, SPEM may still follow the target, as it is occluded (behind the cardboard) yet with a lower gain [@Barnes91].
 As the target reappears from behind the occluder, schizophrenic agents engage more quickly to a SPEM response [@Avila06].
 Extending the agent modeled in [@Friston12], an agent which has the capability to smoothly follow such moving object was modeled in [@Adams12].
 This model allows in particular to understand most prototypical SPEM as a Bayes-optimal solution to minimize surprise in the perception / action loop implemented in the agent's dependency graph.

 Especially, by manipulating the *a priori* precision of internal beliefs at the different levels of the hierarchical model, one could reproduce